musukvl/article-terraform-grahp/README.md

 * Use resource and module outputs to define dependencies between resources.
 * Use for_each for collecting outputs from created resources.
-* Use `depends_on` very carefully, because it can lead to resource recreation because of minor change in related resource.
+* Use `depends_on` very carefully.
+It can lead to resource recreation becase minor change in related resource.
 * Use `terraform graph` command to review resource dependencies and refactor it.